peterszerzo/annacingi-com/static/cms/projects/brief-encyclopedia-of-doors.md

 intern and dramaturg assistant: **Lorenza Sgrò**

 An original show by I Gordi.
-Produced by ArtistiAssociati-Centro di produzione teatrale, IlRossetti-Teatro Stabile del Friuli Venezia Giulia in the context of GO!2025 Nova Gorica and Gorizia European capital of culture 2025.
+Produced by ArtistiAssociati-Centro di produzione teatrale, IlRossetti-Teatro Stabile del Friuli Venezia Giulia in the context of GO!2025 Nova Gorica and Gorizia European Capital of Culture 2025.
 With the support of IntercettAzioni-Centro di Residenza Artistica della Lombardia

 > Gordi's latest work, A Brief Encyclopedia of Doors (_Breve Enciclopedia delle Porte_), transforms a waiting room into a melting pot of comedy and bewilderment.
 >